10 Ways To Grow Your Blog

-It's not a secret or a surprise that social media is the way of the world, so use it to it's fullest advantage!
-Each time you publish a new blog posts I encourage you to create at least five social media posts that complement it.
+It's not a secret or a surprise that social media is the way of the world, so use it to your advantage!
+Each time you publish a new blog post I encourage you to create at least five social media posts that compliment it.
 However, I caution you not to flood your followers timelines with promotional posts.
-I'm a huge Forever 21 fan but I don't want to see 5 ads in one sitting.
+I'm a huge Forever 21 fan but I don't want to see 5 ads in one scroll.
 With tools like Buffer and Hootsuite, spread your posts out over the next couple weeks.

 PS: If you post the same promotional post in multiple groups it will show in follower's newsfeeds that you have done so.

 For those wondering what SEO is, it is an acronym for search engine optimization.
 Plain and simple, it is a strategy that can help improve your rank in search engines.
 The goal is for your site to be the first result that appears in a Google search.
 Some ways to improve your SEO are to tag any pictures in your posts with your keywords, be sure your keyword is used several times in your post, and that it is in the post url.

 If you aren't familiar with SEO practices, I highly reccomend you install the Yoast plugin (if you have Wordpress), which ranks your post's SEO and suggests ways to improve it.

 If you're just beginning your blog I understand that you may not have the budget to hire a web designer and have your site custom made.
 However, I have crowned myself the queen of budgeting and I have found plenty of sites that sell themes for less than $25 that are easy to customize.
 While your blog design shouldn't be your ultimate priority, it is important because it does play a role as to why your readers fall in love and continue to come back.